UweTrottmann/getglue-java/README.md

 A Java wrapper around the [v3 API of GetGlue][1] using retrofit.

-*This is a work in progress and not ready for usage.
+*This is a work in progress, many endpoints are still missing.
 Also the v3 API is currently in beta.*

 License
 =======